ef-ds/deque/BENCHMARK_TESTS.md

 ### Test Ranges

 The test ranges are designed to test the queues with different loads.
-The tests will add and remove below number of items to the queues accodirng to each test battery pattern.
+The tests will add and remove below number of items to the queues according to each test suites pattern.

 - 0 items
 - 1 items